Ginfofinance/BovDBrepository/README.md

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

 # **Reference:**
-Cardoso, F., Malska, J., Ramiro, P., Lucca, G., Borges, E. N., Mattos, V. d., and Berri, R. (2021).
+"Cardoso, F., Malska, J., Ramiro, P., Lucca, G., Borges, E. N., Mattos, V. d., and Berri, R. (2021).
 Bovdb: The data set of stock quotes for machine learning on all companies from b3 between 1995 and 2020.
-In *Brazilian Symposium on Databases - Dataset Showcase*.
+In *Brazilian Symposium on Databases - Dataset Showcase"*.